alex-w/HYG-Database/athyg/README.md

 ### Previous Versions: v0.x

-Versions v0.x are public alpha releases.
-They should be useful for many purposes, but they are not completely finished products and significant changes in a short time between versions are possible, even likely.
+Versions v0.x were public alpha releases.
 Version v0.1 was mostly to make sure data processing was working as intended.
 It was not publicly released.

-Versions v0.2 and v0.3 have the same field structure as v1.0.
+Versions v0.2 and v0.3 have the same field structure as v1.0, but significantly changed the way many of the HYG stars, especially from Gliese, were merged.

+These versions are deprecated and should be replaced with v1.x.

 ### Current Version (v1.x) Source Data And Assembly: